Enabling Gender-Responsive Disaster Recovery, Climate and Environmental Resilience in the Caribbean (EnGenDER)

 Please visit this link for more information on UN Women’s Core Values and Competencies:

-- Strong gender responsive, climate change adaptation analysis, social research and analytical skills;
+- Strong gender responsive budgeting, climate change costing analysis, monitoring and evaluation, social research and analytical skills.

 - Ability to multi-task and operate effectively in stressful situations.